 Journaling helps reveal repeated emotional patterns without long entries.
 Try this short format:

-• Note one or two key events for the day.
+- Note one or two key events from the day.

 After a few weeks you’ll spot trends, for example feeling defensive during feedback or dreading Sunday nights.
 Recognizing patterns is the first step to changing automatic responses.
 For more on self-awareness practices, see our guide on self-awareness exercises.